RebelusQuo/hearthstone-cockatrice/README.md

 This work is in the Public Domain so as to not infringe on any copyright.

-I also concur with the disclamer phantasma0000 use at [Hearthstone Port](http://hearthstoneport.wordpress.com/):
+I also concur with the disclamer phantasma0000 uses at [Hearthstone Port](http://hearthstoneport.wordpress.com/):

 > This port is designed solely for use of non-commercial testing of decks and gameplay and acts as a virtual solution for those who do not want to print out cards (which has been allowed by Blizzard).
 This project is not affiliated with Blizzard Entertainment in any way.
 The point of this project is not to copy or distribute Blizzard Entertainment materials and will be brought down immediately upon request.